Kale, goji berries, seaweed, walnuts. Think you know all the so-called superfoods? There’s a new kid in town: moringa.

 The health benefits of moringa

-Several reviews of studies — including one from Texas and another from Pakistan — have piled on even more praise, citing its antiulcer, antioxidant, antihypertensive, and analgesic properties.
+Several reviews of studies — including one and another — have piled on even more praise, citing its antiulcer, antioxidant, antihypertensive, and analgesic properties.
 Researchers say that components of the leaves — namely, the polyphenols, flavonoids, glucosinolates, and alkaloids — have protective effects on the heart, liver, lungs, kidneys, and in men, the testes.

-Nutritionally speaking, a cup of moringa leaves has nearly 2 grams of protein, and is also a good source of vitamins A and C.
+Nutritionally speaking, a has nearly 2 grams of protein, and is also a good source of vitamins A and C.

 While moringa is not common in U.S. supermarkets, you can often find moringa leaves and pods in specialist groceries like Filipino, Indian, and other Asian markets.
 If not, they might be good places to order them from.